LiemDQ/LiemDQ.github.io/content/posts/oss_success.md

 4. Deep, "in-the-trenches" knowledge of what "structures" are likely to appear in practical programs, to generate good heuristics on what optimization techniques to use.
 5. Support for a broad range of architectures, platforms, and hardware, each of which essentially represents a distinct product offering.

 There's a massive financial incentive for developing better optimizing compilers.
-Improving the average optimized performance by a percentage point can translate to *billions of dollars* in savings since every program written in the compiler's target language can benefit from it.
+Improving the average optimized performance by *a single percentage point* can translate to *billions of dollars* in savings since every program written in the compiler's target language can benefit from it.

 Nonetheless, the two C++ compilers at the forefront in terms of feature set and performance are [GCC](https://gcc.gnu.org/) and [Clang/LLVM](https://llvm.org/)[^3].
 Both of these are open-source projects and are completely free to use.
 In third place is Microsoft's [MSVC](https://visualstudio.microsoft.com/vs/features/cplusplus/), a commercial and proprietary compiler, and then everything else is a distant last place.
 GCC and Clang have by far [the most extensive feature sets](https://en.cppreference.com/w/cpp/compiler_support), and most performance benchmarks these days don't even bother comparing anything besides GCC and Clang (and occasionally MSVC on Windows) because nothing else even comes close[^5].